Cellebrite Changes the Investigative Game with the Launch of Genesis, the Groundbreaking Agentic AI Solution for Making Our World Safer

 TYSONS CORNER, Va. and PETAH TIKVA, Israel, March 16, 2026 /PRNewswire/ -- Cellebrite (NASDAQ: CLBT), a global leader in AI-powered Digital Investigative and Intelligence solutions for the public and private sectors, today introduced early access to Cellebrite Genesis, a new purpose-built agentic AI product revolutionizing the way investigations get conducted.

 Cellebrite is the recognized leader in global investigative technology with nearly 3 million investigations annually and a track record of applying AI for more than a decade.
-Cellebrite Genesis offers customers instant delivery of transformational agentic AI with the precision, investigative rigor and public safety-grade guardrails directly into the hands of investigators, reinvigorating cold cases and strengthening narcotics, human trafficking and crimes against children investigations among several other crime types.
+Cellebrite Genesis offers customers instant delivery of transformational agentic AI with the precision, investigative rigor and public safety-grade guardrails directly into the hands of investigators, reinvigorating cold cases and strengthening narcotics, human trafficking and crimes against children investigations.

 "Public safety agencies are being asked to do more with less.
 Budgets are under pressure, recruiting investigators is harder than ever and digital evidence volumes continue to grow.
 Genesis changes the game," said Thomas E. Hogan, Cellebrite's chief executive officer.
 "It delivers accurate, defensible AI that understands the nuances, context and relevance of different types of evidence.
 We've taken everything Cellebrite has learned in nearly two decades of digital forensics and combined it with the most advanced agentic AI to create an investigative partner that works at superhuman speed with forensic-grade precision.
 This is a transformational force for good."